 But as much as the deals, the chatter around the chalets is likely to centre on fears the faltering global economy is finally catching up with the civil aircraft industry.

-Earlier this week, Airbus raised its 20-year forecast for deliveries, citing strong Asia-Pacific markets.
+Last week, Airbus raised its 20-year forecast for deliveries, citing strong Asia-Pacific markets.